Quantuary/Premium-Refund/README.md

 ## Premium Refund Calculator
-This calculator accurately calculate the unearned premium based on **FOUR** input parameters by applying the company reserving method.
+This calculator accurately calculate the unearned premium based on **SIX** input parameters by applying the company reserving method.

 ### Prerequisites
 You must have python3.7.4 and above install.
 Other required packages can be aquired via:<br>
 `pip install -r requirements.txt`.

 ### Parameter required are:
+**FIVE** out of **SIX** parameters can be to drawn directly from the data.
 1. Premium - The original GWP/Premmium charged to the policyholders/customers.
 2. Issue Date - The date when the policy is underwritten.
 3. Start Date - The initial start date of the trip/journey.